getpiggybank/code-guide/JS/README.md

 # Piggybank's JavaScript Code Guide
 ## The Three Truths

 At Piggybank we don't have crazy micro-managy rules on writing JavaScript like [Airbnb](https://github.com/airbnb/javascript).
 Those guides are gigantic and they take quite a bit of time to study.
-Instead, we have Three Truths when writing JavaScript:
+Instead, we have what we call the "Three Truths" when writing JavaScript:

 1. Consistent
 2. Explicit